jasond-s/jasond-s/README.md

-## Hi, my name is Jason.
-I am an engineer.
+## 👻 Hi, my name is Jason.
+I am an engineer

 I have been an analog electronics engineer, a front-end engineer, and a few other kinds of engineer in between.
 I started at the bottom of the OSI stack and now I can usually be found somewhere that has been popped off the top.